oleh-kurachenko/naukma-java-project-3/README.md

 You can type your request in the field at the bottom of window.
 The following pop-up with results will appear.
 Files from collection are sorted in order or frequency of requested word appearance in them.
-Note that tokenization and search algorithms is very primitive:
+Note that analysis and search algorithms is very primitive:

 ![Pop-up window with results](readme_resources/screenshot_4.png)